moonmilk/sissyfight/messages.md

 Server-to-client messages usually have, in additional to their other data (if any), error and message arguments.
 Error will be false or undefined if there's no error, but if there was an error, error will be a short string unique to that error (in case we need some sort of lookup table on the client), and message will be a description of the error (for debugging, probably not for end user).
+If error has reload:true, client should reload when user clicks ok on error message popup.

 Server messages **go** and **error** have lots of variations, see below.